MARY ELIZABETH BRADDON

 He signed the quotation 'R. C. Tichborne, Bart.'

 The paraphrased words were the philosophy of the first husband of Aurora Floyd, James Conyers.
 Foolishly, Orton left the notebook in Australia, from where it was later posted to the prosecution in London.
 When the extract was published, Braddon recognised it and sent a copy of Aurora Floyd to the judge, Lord Chief Justice Sir Alexander Cockburn.

-The above autographed manuscript in Braddon's own hand on a sheet of her writing paper, is the full version of the quotation from Aurora Floyd:
+The above autographed manuscript in Braddon's own hand is in my own collection.
+It is written on a sheet of her writing paper, and gives the full version of the quotation from Aurora Floyd:

 "Bless their innocent hearts!
 I should think fellows with plenty of money and no brains must have been invented for the good of fellows with plenty of brains and no money; and that is how we contrive to keep our equilibrium in the universal see-saw."